thu-uav/Multi-UAV-pursuit-evasion/README.md

 For usage and more details of *Omnidrones*, please refer to the [documentation](https://omnidrones.readthedocs.io/en/latest/).

-Train the pursuit-evasion task by curriculum learning
 ```
 # at OmniDrones/
 cd scripts
+python train_generator.py # Train the pursuit-evasion task with Automatic Environment Generator
-python train.py
+python train.py # Train the pursuit-evasion task without Automatic Environment Generator
+python train_deploy.py # fine-tune the policy by smoothness reward
 ```

 ## Citation

-Please cite [this paper](xxx) if you use *DualCL* in your work:
+Please cite [this paper](xxx) if you use our method in your work:

 ```
 xxx